Behavioural-based safety questionnaire.

 d.
 A barrier.

-8. When your behaviors are being observed:
+8. When your behaviours are being observed:

 a.
 Your name is always recorded.